Greetings from the President

 Our business is built on the DtoD (Data to Data*1) system, which directly supports CO2

-presents a low barrier to entry, it also limits the broader paperless transition of Japanese society, offering
+a low barrier to entry, it also limits the broader paperless transition of Japanese society, offering only a

-costs, leverage data, and simultaneously ease the workload of users while lowering the environmental impact.
+leverage data, and simultaneously ease the workload of users while lowering the environmental impact.
+As a result,

-in January 2025, we launched a brand movie.
-The movie is designed to showcase our history and vision through
+January 2025, we launched a brand movie.
+The movie is designed to showcase our history and vision through animation,

 -